 A new kiosk for the Preserve has been built on the hillside near the trailhead and just out of view of the parking area.

 There are a number of interconnected trails that can be woven into a variety of combinations which can offer hikers a variety of hike experiences.
 The blue blazed trails in the south run steeply along Christina Creek and allow access to a number of small falls, while the red and orange- blazed trails to the north side of the Preserve travel along utility right of ways and have more to offer in longer views and vistas.
 Several of the trails offer at various times some wonderful stretches of treadway that pass through some nice monoculture stands of evergreens, offering short “green tunnels” to hikers.

 Those hiking these trails in winter should pre-hike their planned route to determine which trails have had more frequent use to avoid the need to posthole through deeper snow.

-Those new to hiking this section of trail absolutely need to carry some form of paper or electronic mapping that allows them to maintain situational awareness of where they are within the trail system.
-Larger groups need to emphasize staying together to prevent losing stragglers within the maze of trails.
+Those new to hiking the Preserves trails absolutely need to carry some form of paper or electronic mapping that allows them to maintain situational awareness of where they are within the trail system.
+Larger hiking groups need to emphasize staying together to prevent losing stragglers within the maze of trails.